jandaschner/jandaschner.github.io/README.md

 #### 3.4 Cookies and Similar Technologies

 What Are Cookies?
 The Website uses “cookies” – small text files that are placed on your computer, mobile device and/or stored by the browser.
-The basis for the processing of Data via cookies are our legitimate interests.
+The basis for the processing of Data via cookies are my legitimate interests.

 ### 4. Why I Process Data (“Purposes”)